Biblink02/WebSDR-Transceiver/README.md

 ### Introduction

 SATCOM (Satellite Communication System) is a student project that builds a web-accessible ground station for the Es'hail-2 (QO-100) geostationary satellite.
-This isn't a commercial or professional system—it's a learning platform designed to demystify how satellite radio communication actually works while exploring modern software-defined radio technology and distributed systems architecture.
+This isn't a commercial or professional system-it's a learning platform designed to demystify how satellite radio communication actually works while exploring modern software-defined radio technology and distributed systems architecture.

 Es'hail-2, positioned at 25.9°E in geostationary orbit, made history in 2018 as the first amateur radio satellite in GEO.
 Unlike the low Earth orbit satellites that zip overhead for just 10-15 minutes, Es'hail-2 stays fixed in the sky, providing continuous 24/7 access to anyone who can see that point in the sky.
 For students and radio enthusiasts in Europe, Africa, the Middle East, and parts of Asia and South America, this means a permanently available platform for learning about satellite communications without needing to track moving satellites or wait for brief overhead passes.